Female sterilisation is a method of contraception. It is a procedure carried out to prevent eggs from reaching sperm.

 The tubes between the ovary and the womb (the Fallopian tubes) are cut or blocked with rings or clips.
 This stops the eggs which are released by the ovary from reaching the sperm.

 A larger cut may have to be made, and a more traditional operation done, in some women.
-This is more likely if you are overweight or have had previous operations.
+This is more likely if laparoscopy is too risky, such as if you have had multiple previous operations, or if you are overweight.
 This is called a mini-laparotomy.

 How reliable is female sterilisation?

 Around 2-5 women out of 1,000 will become pregnant after laparoscopic sterilisation.
 As a comparison, when no contraception is used, more than 800 out of 1,000 sexually active women will become pregnant within one year.

 After sterilisation, women can (but rarely) become pregnant if the tubes come back together again after being cut.
 If clips were used to block the tubes, the clips can occasionally work their way off - even when they have been put on correctly.

 What are the advantages of female sterilisation?